 “Creating The Future”.
 This 23-minute video was narrated by Joel Birnbaum, head of HP Labs.
 He discusses HP’s leadership in the evolving measurement, computation and communication world.
 HP is one of only 3 companies in the world to do all 3 (Siemens and Hitachi being the others).
 Includes illustrations from previous “vision” videos.

 “Magellan”.
-The museum is looking to acquire a copy of this video.
-It is a “story illustration” of the measurement, computation and communication theme.
+This 15 minute video, found at this link, is a “story illustration” of the measurement, computation and communication theme.
+It showcases virtual reality, global videoconferencing, voice control, flat screen monitors and tablets, all well in advance of the time.
 Three years later, HP divested the measurement business (Agilent).

 “Networked Systems Solutions”.
 HP networking leadership through measurement, computation and communication.
 This 9-minute video features Rick Beluzzo, Duane Zitzner, Carolyn Ticknor, Dick Watts and Ann Livermore.